trippo/ResponsiveFilemanager/readme.txt

 PS If you don't see the preview images you need to give write permission to the thumbs folder in filemanager/thumbs.
 If you are updating from a previous version of FileManager delete the contents of thumbs folder; the script will automatically re-create the thumbnails.
+!IMPORTANT: if you are using htaccess protection, make sure your $GLOBALS PHP_AUTH_USER/PHP_AUTH_USER are defined in your webserver config

 USE AS TINYMCE 4 FILEMANGER